 Sadly, few records survive from the slavery era that include the slaves’ names.
 However, if your Jamaican ancestors were enslaved after 1813 they may appear on the Slave Registers, which were established after the slave trade was abolished in 1807 to track ‘legally’ owned slaves.

 Slave registers are available on Ancestry for free in the collection Former British Colonial Dependencies, Slave Registers, 1813–1834.
-The registers, which cover all of the British Caribbean islands, constitute a crucial census for slaves.
+The registers, which cover all of the British Caribbean islands, constitute a crucial census for those who were enslaved.

 A great deal of information about estates, individuals, maps and legacies (such as country houses built on Caribbean wealth) is held by the Centre for the Study of the Legacies of British Slave-ownership at University College London.
 This gives access to the history of estates, entries in the Jamaica Almanac, slave compensation claims, etc.

-The two collections complement each other, so we can use details from a slave register to find out further information on the UCL database.
+The two collections complement each other, so you can use details from a slave register to find out further information on the UCL database.

 Wills and probate

 The Prerogative Court of Canterbury, which is the main resource for English and Welsh wills before 1858, also holds some Jamaican wills, which are worth searching for your ancestors.
-These are listed for 1655–1816 on the Digital Library of the Caribbean.
+These are listed for 1655–1810 in Volume 2 of the Digital Library of the Caribbean.

 An index to the locally held wills 1725–1927 can be found on Jamaican Family Search, together with transcriptions of some of the wills.

 Many of our Jamaican ancestors emigrated to Britain in search of a better life.
-Details of passengers who arrived in the UK between 1878 and 1960 are held at The National Archives in their BT 26 series, however this collection is also available online at Ancestry.
+Passenger lists from 1878 to 1960 are held at The National Archives in their BT 26 series, however this collection is also available online at Ancestry.
 If your relative was part of the Windrush generation you will be able to find their name, age, proposed address in the UK and occupation.
 Using this information, you may be able to take your research back further in Jamaica.